Zennoon/alx-low_level_programming/0x15-file_io/README.md

 is set using the mode parameter of the function.
 0600 represents read and write access for the user which is what we desire.
 Lastly, the string is written into the file usingf the write function.

+3. 2-append_text_to_file.c: The function receives a file name, and a null terminated string, and it appends the string to the file if it exists.
+This is done using the open function with the O_APPEND flag.
+If the file does not exist, or the write operation fails, the function returns -1, otherwise 1 is returned.